 Events and activities

 Forest Permits are required for some events and activities in State forests.
 Some forests are not available for events.
 Please contact the closest Forestry Corporation office to discuss your proposed activity or event before applying for a Forest Permit.
-To apply for a Forest Permit, please download and complete the following forms and submit to your local Forestry Corporation office or contact with a minimum of four weeks' notice.
-Please note that Forest Permit applications received with less than four weeks' notice may not be approved.
+To apply for a Forest Permit, please download and complete the following forms and submit to your local Forestry Corporation office or contact.
+A minimum of four weeks is required for a full permit application to be assessed (see forms below, and large events may require 90 days).
+Forestry Corporation endeavours to facilitate all recreational pursuits however it should be noted that some permit applications may not be approved.

 Forest Permits attract fees which are generally based on the nature, intensity and number of people involved in the activity.
 Some activities may be exempt from fees.
 Your local Forestry contact will discuss your permit fees and other requirements with you: